caomike/ppmessage/README.md

 # PPMessage
 A Open Source Plug & Play Online Customer Communication Platform.
-Base on PPMessage, you can chat with your customer via Web and mobile.
-PPMessage is the best open source Intercom alternative.
-Nothing needs change, you can run a SAAS with PPMessage.
+On PPMessage, you can chat with your customer via Web or mobile App.
+As open source Intercom alternative, nothing needs change, you can start a SAAS with PPMessage.

 PPMessage targets to be deployed on Linux, Mac OS X and Windows systems.
 And PPMessage is a clearly API system which could be integrated with any open source web CMS like Wordpress, Drupal and any commercial system like e-commerce system.